North Macedonia: 2001 insurgency

 A conflict took place between the government and ethnic Albanian insurgents, mostly in the north and west of the country, between February and August 2001.
 The war ended with the intervention of a NATO ceasefire monitoring force.
 Under the terms of the Ohrid Agreement, the government agreed to devolve greater political power and cultural recognition to the Albanian minority.
 The Albanian side agreed to abandon separatist demands and to recognise all Macedonian institutions fully.
 In addition, according to this accord, the NLA were to disarm and hand over their weapons to a NATO force.
 However the Macedonian security forces had two more armed confrontations with Albanian militant groups, in 2007 and 2015 respectively.

 Inter-ethnic tensions flared in Macedonia in 2012, with incidents of violence between ethnic Albanians and Macedonians.
-In April 2017, a mob of Macedonian nationalists stormed the Macedonian Parliament in response to the election of Talat Xhaferi, an ethnic Albanian and former National Liberation Army commander during the 2001 conflict, as the Speaker of the Assembly.
+In April 2017, about 200 protesters - reportedly mostly from the conservative VMRO-DPMNE party, stormed the Macedonian Parliament in response to the election of Talat Xhaferi, an ethnic Albanian and former National Liberation Army commander during the 2001 conflict, as the Speaker of the Assembly.

 Antiquisation

 Upon its coming to power in 2006, but especially since the country's non-invitation to NATO in 2008, the VMRO-DPMNE government pursued a policy of "Antiquisation" ("Antikvizatzija") as a way of putting pressure on Greece as well as for the purposes of domestic identity-building.
-Statues of Alexander the Great and Philip of Macedon have been built in several cities across the country.
+Statues of Alexander the Great and Philip of Macedon have been erected in several cities across the country.
 Additionally, many pieces of public infrastructure, such as airports, highways, and stadiums were renamed after Alexander and Philip.
 These actions were seen as deliberate provocations in neighbouring Greece, exacerbating the dispute and further stalling the country's EU and NATO applications.
 The policy has also attracted criticism domestically, as well as from EU diplomats, and, following the Prespa agreement, it has been partly reversed after 2016 by the new SDSM government of North Macedonia.
 Moreover, per Prespa agreement both countries have acknowledged that their respective understanding of the terms "Macedonia" and "Macedonian" refers to a different historical context and cultural heritage.